 Toggle: English / Spanish

-DTaP immunization is a combination vaccine that protects against three bacterial illnesses: Diphtheria, tetanus, and pertussis (whooping cough).
+DTaP vaccine is a "3-in-1" vaccine that protects against

 WHO SHOULD GET THIS VACCINE